 If you ever visit a Badminton court on a regular basis, you’ll find entire families playing doubles matches against each other.
 You’ll see grandparents squaring off against their kids and grand kids, and various other exciting match ups.

-Thanks to the fact that Badminton can be played in teams of two, the game is extremely popular among families who love to bond over physical activity.
-Two in a team also reduces the amount of work a single person has to do, making the game easier to play while ensuring that it stays physically challenging.
+Thanks to the fact that Badminton can be played in teams of two.
+The game is extremely popular among families who love to bond over physical activity.
+Two in a team also reduces the amount of work a single person has to do.
+This makes the game easier to play while ensuring that it stays physically challenging.
 Thanks to this, Badminton can be enjoyed by people of all ages, making it the ideal family game.

 Be Sure To Warm Up